Larry T. Wimmer

-Larry Turley Wimmer (born December 8, 1935) is the Warren and Wilson Dusenberry University Professor at Brigham Young University (BYU).
-He is a professor of economics who specializes in American economic history and the economics of aging.
+Larry Turley Wimmer (born December 8, 1935) served as the Warren and Wilson Dusenberry University Professor at Brigham Young University (BYU).
+He is an emeritus professor of economics at BYU, who specialized in American economic history and the economics of aging.

 Biography

-Wimmer was born in Snowflake, Arizona.
+Wimmer was born in Snowflake, Arizona, lived in Showlow, Arizona, and graduated from Safford High School, Safford, Arizona.

-Wimmer holds a bachelor's degree from BYU with an MA and Ph.D. from the University of Chicago.
-He first joined the BYU faculty in 1963.
-He was a Newcomen Society Fellow from 1975 to 1995.
+Wimmer holds a bachelor's degree from Brigham Young University and an MA and Ph.D. from the University of Chicago.
+He first joined the BYU faculty in 1963, subsequently serving as Chair for nine years, and as Associate Dean of General Education for three years.
+He was a Fulbright Scholar in Taiwan from 1972 to 1973.

-Wimmer is a member of the Church of Jesus Christ of Latter-day Saints (LDS Church), for which he has served in various roles, including in a Sunday School presidency, as a High Priests group leader, as a ward executive secretary, as a Bishop, and in two Stake Presidencies.
-He is married to the former Patricia Tischner Hansen.
+Wimmer is a member of the Church of Jesus Christ of Latter-day Saints (LDS Church), for which he has served in various roles, including as a missionary for the Church in England from 1956 to 1958, as a Bishop, and in three Stake Presidencies.
+He married Louise Johnson from Buhl, Idaho, in 1958, who died in 1985.
+They are the parents of five sons.
+He is currently married to Patricia Tischner Hansen, formerly of Salt Lake City, Utah.

 Publications

-Wimmer has written several works on economic history, many of which were written with Clayne L. Pope.
-He also had written several works on the Kirtland Safety Society including The Kirtland Economy Revisited with Marvin S. Hill and Clifton Keith Rooker (1937 - 2022).
-He has also written on the gold crises of 1869.
+Wimmer has written several works on economic history, many of which were coauthored with Clayne L. Pope.
+He has also written several works on the Kirtland Safety Society, including The Kirtland Economy Revisited with Marvin S. Hill and Clifton Keith Rooker (1937 - 2022).
+He has also written on the gold crisis of 1869.